-(1) The pro forma basic and diluted net loss per common share for the nine months ended September 30, 2006 gives effect to and includes the increase in loss attributable to common stockholders of \$28.7 million, reflecting a non-cash deemed distribution upon the beneficial conversion of all outstanding shares of our Series A convertible preferred stock and accumulated dividends into 4,185,865 shares of common stock upon the completion of this offering.
-For purposes of calculating the number of shares of common stock into which the Series A convertible preferred stock and accumulated dividends will be convertible upon completion of the offering, we have assumed (1) the closing of this offering occurs on February 9, 2007 and (2) an initial public offering price of \$15.00 per share.
-If the actual closing date of this offering and/or the actual initial public offering price differ from these assumptions, the number of shares of common stock into which the converted upon completion of this offering will differ.
-See "Prospectus Summary -General Information About This Prospectus" beginning on page 7.
+The pro forma basic and diluted net loss per common share for the nine months ended September 30, 2006 gives effect to and includes the increase in loss attributable to common stockholders of \$58.6 million, reflecting a non-cash deemed distribution upon the beneficial conversion of all outstanding shares of our Series A convertible preferred stock and accumulated dividends into 6,278,797 shares of common stock upon the completion of this offering.
+For purposes of calculating the number of shares of common stock into which the Series A convertible preferred stock and accumulated dividends will be convertible upon completion of the offering, we have assumed (1) the closing of this offering occurs on February 12, 2007 and (2) an initial public offering price of \$10.00 per share.
+If the actual closing date of this offering and/or the actual initial public offering price differ from these assumptions, the number of shares of common stock into which the outstanding shares of Series A convertible preferred stock will be converted upon completion of this offering will differ.
+See "Prospectus" beginning on page 7.
 Following the completion of this offering, this information will be adjusted based on the actual closing date and initial public offering price and other terms of this offering determined at pricing.